Mirzakhani's work on earthquake flow: Preliminaries

 We define a line of a measured foliation to be either a leaf not passing through a singularity, or any leaf that is a limit of non-singular leaves.
 Note that if a line passes through a singularity, it enters and exits the singularity on adjacent prongs.
 (Those inclined to think about quadratic differentials can think of this as having angle $\pi$ at every singularity.)

-\begin{lem} Every line of of a measured foliation also determines a pair of distinct points in $S^1$. \end{lem}
+\begin{lem} Every line of a measured foliation also determines a pair of distinct points in $S^1$. \end{lem}

-\begin{proof}[Proof idea.]
+\begin{proof}[Cartoon of the proof.]
 Consider a simple closed curve that the leaf passes through infinitely many times but with no unnecessary intersections that could be removed by an isotopy.
 The leaf gets ``cornered" by lifts of the simple curve to smaller and smaller regions of $\bH$, as seen from a fixed basepoint, forcing the leaf to converge to the intersection of these half-spaces, as in Figure \ref{F:Cornered}.

 \end{proof}